 State Auditor Pat McCarthy

-Pat McCarthy is the 11th Washington State Auditor, and became the first woman elected to the position when she took the oath of office in 2017.
+Pat McCarthy is the 11th Washington State Auditor and became the first woman elected to the position when she took the oath of office in 2017.
+She is currently serving her third consecutive term as state auditor, and she is also the president of the National State Auditors Association.

 Washington State Auditor Pat McCarthy